 Instructions

-- Prepare the crust: In a large bowl, whisk together the flour, salt, and sugar.
-Add the cold butter cubes and cut them into the flour using a pastry cutter or your fingers until the mixture resembles coarse crumbs with pea-sized bits of butter.
+- Make the dough: Whisk flour, salt, and sugar.
+Cut cold butter into the flour until the mixture looks like coarse crumbs with pea-sized butter pieces.

-- Top crust preparation: Roll out the second disc for the top crust.
-You can either lay it whole or cut into strips to weave a lattice.
-Trim excess dough, pressing edges to seal firmly to prevent leaks.
+- Top and seal: Roll the second disc for a full top or cut into strips for a lattice.
+Trim, flute, and press edges to seal tightly.

-- Bake to perfection: Place the pie on the middle rack of a preheated oven at 375°F (190°C).
-Bake for 45-50 minutes until the crust is golden and the filling is bubbling through the vents.
+- Bake: Place the pie on a preheated baking sheet at 375°F (190°C).
+Bake 45–50 minutes until crust is golden and filling bubbles at vents.

-- Cool and serve: Let the pie cool completely for at least 1 hour to allow the filling to set beautifully before slicing.
+- Cool: Cool at least 1 hour to let the filling set before slicing.
+Overnight cooling improves slicing definition.

 Chef’s Notes & Tips for Success

-- Selecting wild berries: Opt for berries that are plump, firm, and deeply colored.
-Avoid overly soft or wet berries to prevent soggy filling.
+Selecting wild berries: Pick berries that are firm and deeply colored for best flavor.
+Avoid wet or crushed fruit to reduce soggy patches in the filling.

 Serving Suggestions